vessels-tech/papers/crypto/2018-05-30-payment-lambda-trigger.md

-#
+# Triggering Email alerts from the IOTA Tangle
-##
+## The DIY Guide

-I recently noticed a new project called Totangle.
+I recently noticed a new project called [Totangle](insert_link).
 Totangle integrates the tangle with Zapier, which allows you to integrate things happening on tangle to your existing APIs or workflows.
 The first use case they present is receiving an email alert when you get a payment on the tangle.

-Inspired by this, and also needing this functionality myself (I want to get alerts when I recieve tips from my Medium articles) without having to constantly keep my wallet open), I thought I'd see if I could make an open source lambda function that copies this basic functionality.
+Inspired by this, and also needing this tool myself (I want to get alerts when I recieve tips from my Medium articles, without having to constantly keep my wallet open), I thought I'd see if I could make an open source lambda function that copies this basic functionality.

-## Here's How It (might) work:
+## Here's How It Works:

 - We write a lambda function that looks for an `address` or `tag` on the tangle every 30 minutes or so.
 - If the lambda function sees new transactions it hasn't previously seen, it sends an email using SNS to my email address.
-- Once it has sent the email, it saves the recently seen transactions to some list somewhere - maybe S3 will work for now, or we could use DynamoDB.
+- Once it has sent the email, it saves the recently seen transactions to some list somewhere - maybe S3 will work for now, or in the future we could use DynamoDB.

 ## Part One: Setting up the lambda

-We're going to use the excellent, if poorly named, serverless framework to manage our AWS lambdas and triggers for us.
+We're going to use the excellent, albeit poorly named, serverless framework to manage our AWS lambdas and triggers for us.

 Let's start by creating a new project.